This article was originally published on Medium.

 I learnt a lot, but if I had chance to start working on Proud once again, I would spend most of the time making friends with reviewers and journalists.
 I needed to spend a lot of time understanding that it’s the hardest part of the game;) but more about that in the next parts of my blogpost.

 It was the first part of the 3-part article I would like to share with you.
 I hope it gave you some insights on how you can deal with the app marketing.
 The market nowadays is very difficult and the more creative you are, the more you can achieve.

-I hope you enjoyed the post!
+I hope you enjoyed the post about product launch strategy.
 Please shoot me a tweet if you have feedback (be it good or bad), comments or just want to send over a high five. ?

 PS.
 We’ve been featured on Product Hunt!
 Let us know what you think!

 I would like to also thank some people that always support me!
 My beloved Piotr Szwach, my parents, Mariola Konarska, Lukasz Kokosinski, Pawel Hreczuch, Agnieszka Makles-Saferna, Kamila Hupalo, Artyom Dogtiev — for your time and almost everything!
 Kyle Kinkade, Jason Grad, Pawel Gebus, and Piotr Wolasewicz for trust and opportunities to develop myself in the latest years.
 Thank you!